Ben SimonsTech Lead

 This visualisation contains a 3D graph, where each axis of the graph (or box) represents one of the variables being plotted.
 These variables are number of social housing contracts, SEIFA (Socio-Economic Index For Areas) and population.
 Each point in the graph corresponds to a particular local government area.

-SEIFA is not an indicator of a rich or poor area, it’s more a measurement of the conditions of the area that you are living in e.g. access to schools, public transport etc. We’ve also used the SEIFA index to adjust the colour of each ball corresponding to a local government area in the graph.
-The number displayed in brackets beside each ball represents the population of the area.
-The value in yellow is the number of social housing contracts fulfilled in each area.
+SEIFA is not an indicator of a rich or poor area, it’s more a measurement of the conditions of the area e.g. access to schools, public transport etc. The number displayed in brackets beside each LGA represents the population of the area.
+The other value (yellow) is the total number of Govt Contracts for the LGA.

 Normally, visualisations are used to find answers but in this situation it actually raises questions.